mydatamyconsent/go-sdk/docs/DataProvider.md

 `func (o *DataProvider) UnsetSupportedAccountTypes()`

 UnsetSupportedAccountTypes ensures that no value is present for SupportedAccountTypes, not even an explicit nil
-### GetSupportedDocumentTypes

-`func (o *DataProvider) GetSupportedDocumentTypes() []string`

-GetSupportedDocumentTypes returns the SupportedDocumentTypes field if non-nil, zero value otherwise.

-### GetSupportedDocumentTypesOk

-`func (o *DataProvider) GetSupportedDocumentTypesOk() (*[]string, bool)`

-GetSupportedDocumentTypesOk returns a tuple with the SupportedDocumentTypes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSupportedDocumentTypes

-`func (o *DataProvider) SetSupportedDocumentTypes(v []string)`

-SetSupportedDocumentTypes sets SupportedDocumentTypes field to given value.

-### HasSupportedDocumentTypes

-`func (o *DataProvider) HasSupportedDocumentTypes() bool`

-HasSupportedDocumentTypes returns a boolean if a field has been set.

-### SetSupportedDocumentTypesNil

-`func (o *DataProvider) SetSupportedDocumentTypesNil(b bool)`

- SetSupportedDocumentTypesNil sets the value for SupportedDocumentTypes to be an explicit nil

-### UnsetSupportedDocumentTypes
-`func (o *DataProvider) UnsetSupportedDocumentTypes()`

-UnsetSupportedDocumentTypes ensures that no value is present for SupportedDocumentTypes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)